[?] Subscribe To This Site

 Bankruptcy is a legal declaration that a business or individual is unable to meet their financial obligations.

 They then petition a federal court to either reorganize the debts or liquidate the business' or individual's assets.
-Bankruptcy has a negative impact on a person's or business' credit score.
+Bankruptcy has a negative impact on a person's or business credit score.

 Debt elimination without bankruptcy: So, how do you get out of debt without filing for bankruptcy?